opener-project/pos-tagger-en-es/README.md

 Proceedings of HLT-NAACL’03, 2003.
 Currently we obtain a performance of 96.48% vs 97.24% obtained by Toutanova et al. (2003).

-Spanish Maximum Entropy models have been trained and evaluated using the Ancora corpus; it was randomly divided in 90% for training (440K words) and 10% testing (70K words), obtaining a performance of 98.88%.

 ## Requirements

 * Java 1.7 or newer